 There I began to unpack the dynamics of an honor-shame paradigm of reading the Word, a paradigm that resonates more with our globalizing, social-media saturated world (and the world that the Scriptures were written in).
 Shame, fear, alternate identities, and the historical firewall between the Chinese and the City made this murder difficult to crack, until the City got involved, formed the first “Gang Task Force” and built relationships with Chinese.

 7. We walked down the first of several alleyways, Waverly.
-We noted all the associations (Tongs) and the role they played.
+We noted all the associations (Tongs) and the huge role of hospitality they played for those coming in.
 Then we stopped at First Chinese Baptist Church where I share how evangelism is still so steeped in Western dominance and fails to address the shame that, in the words of Brene Brown, says “I AM wrong.”

 Current evangelistic program are so steeped in a Western framework.
 As both a missionary and trainer, and with all due respect to Kirk Cameron (if you remember “Growing Pains”) here’s something I wrote up to explain “Why I kissed “Evangelistic Programs” Goodbye”

 “Guilt tripping” people is not the only way the Spirit works to convict people.
-The fact that systematic theological texts and the whole overall western-dominated framework of theological training both here AND abroad makes little mention of the huge biblical themes of honor-shame, collectivism, patronage and more, says something about how Christianity has bought into western-assumptions.
-Thank God for the Newbigin programs and conferences I’ve attended that are calling out the growing irrelevancy of today’s seminaries and providing alternatives that ought to be more mainstream.
-My reference to recent speaker Willie Jennings is but one of many examples of scholars calling us to reimagine the Christian space outside of current colonizing defaults.
+The fact that systematic theological texts and the whole overall western-dominated framework of theological training both here AND abroad makes little mention of the huge biblical themes of honor-shame, collectivism, patronage and more, says something about how western-dominant Christianity is.

 As with my past work with the interfaith community of San Francisco, I don’t have to agree with an organization to partner with them.
 If anything, this promotes truer tolerance, something that has great potential here in our diverse, pluralist home we call San Francisco.